 So, if that means two or three venues, is it worth it?

 A clear benefit of this is that you get to experience multiple venue styles, and your wedding day can be one big exciting adventure!

 One of the things to consider when choosing a wedding venue is your taste and temperament.

-If you choose just one venue for the entire day, you may also need to consider whether the staff have the space and time to set up the reception area while the ceremony is taking place.
+If you choose just one venue for the entire day, you may also need to consider whether the staff has the space and time to set up the reception area while the ceremony is taking place.

 It may also remove the magic and illusion of your special day if you can see all the behind-the-scenes work taking place.

-A big positive of choosing the same venue for both your ceremony and your celebration is the cost saving you will make.
+A big positive of choosing the same venue for both your ceremony and your celebration is the cost-saving you will make.

-Traveling can also add significant time to your schedule, particularly if your venues aren’t close to each other.
-This time can be better spent for relaxing and spending time with your loved ones.
+Traveling can also add significant time to your schedule, mainly if your venues aren’t close to each other.
+This time can be better spent relaxing and spending time with your loved ones.